-All Shareholders on the register of members of the Company at the close of business on the Record Date may elect to receive New Shares, credited as fully paid, instead of the cash dividend of 6.75€cents per Share otherwise payable on 30 June 2021 (the Dividend).
+All Shareholders on the register of members of the Company at the close of business on the Record Date may elect to receive New Shares, credited as fully paid, instead of the cash dividend of 6.75€cents per Share otherwise payable on 30 September 2021 (the Dividend).
 All elections will be subject to fulfilment of the conditions specified in this Circular.
 An election by a Shareholder for the Scrip Dividend Alternative, once received, cannot be revoked or withdrawn.
-However, the Directors reserve the right at any time prior to Admission, and at their discretion, to withdraw the Scrip Dividend Alternative and pay the Dividend entirely in cash.
+However, the Directors reserve the right at any time prior to the issuance of the New Shares, and at their discretion, to withdraw the Scrip Dividend Alternative and pay the Dividend entirely in cash.